Kevin the Kookaburra on the Fence ( written for Pat )

 ……………………………………….

-The Promenade Where the Action Never Stops (Except for Naptime)
+The Village Green Retirement Village Where the Action Never Stops (Except for Naptime)

-Life at The Promenade Retirement Home is anything but quiet — unless you count the ten minutes between morning tea and bingo, when everyone nods off in the recliners.
+Life at The Village Green Retirement Home is anything but quiet — unless you count the ten minutes between morning tea and bingo, when everyone nods off in the recliners.

 It all started last Tuesday when Doris decided to organise a “fitness class.”
 The plan was gentle stretches, but things got lively when Harold’s hearing aid picked up a nearby radio station and started blaring Eye of the Tiger.
 Suddenly, half the room was shadowboxing, and the other half thought there was a break-in.